Trent Reznor: Collaboration with other artists

 I spent a long time talking about the pros and cons.
 You know, "Do we want to be on a shit show on TV?"
 No, not really.
 "Do we want to be affiliated with the Grammys?"
 No, not really.
 "Would we like to reach a large audience and actually do something with integrity on our terms?"
 Well, yeah.
 Let's roll the dice and go into it with the best intentions, with a performance we think is worthy and might–you know–stand out from the crowd.
 Or it might not!

 In 2019, Reznor received a songwriting credit on the Lil Nas X song "Old Town Road", due to the song heavily sampling the 2008 Nine Inch Nails instrumental track "34 Ghosts IV".
 It reached No. 1 on the Billboard Hot 100 in April 2019, with Reznor and Ross both receiving songwriting and production credit.
-The song would go on to become the chart's longest-running #1 hit, staying at the top for a record 19 weeks.
+The song would go on to become the chart's longest-running No. 1 hit, staying at the top for a record 19 weeks.
 Reznor gave clearance for the use of the sample and expressed support for the song, but declined an invitation to appear in the music video.

+In 2017, Reznor and Atticus Ross recorded two songs for the Palestine-located Walled Off Hotel run by Banksy.
+Reznor also sanctioned prior music for play in the hotel.

 In 2020, Reznor collaborated with Tobacco on his fifth studio album Hot Wet and Sassy on the song "Baby Sitter" after they had previously toured together in 2017.

 In 2021, it was that revealed Reznor and Atticus Ross would be producing Halsey's fourth studio album If I Can't Have Love, I Want Power.
 The album was released on August 27, 2021.
 Reznor and Ross recorded instrumentation and produced the album from a studio in Los Angeles, while Halsey sang at a studio in the Turks and Caicos Islands.
 The album, which largely abandoned Halsey's usual pop style for a heavier industrial approach, received critical acclaim.

 In 2023, Reznor and Ross joined Dave Sitek and Hudson Mohawke to create the virtual supergroup WitchGang.
 The group's song, "Nothing's Alright", was released in December.